Brandy (album): Recording and production

-Atlantic consulted relatively unknown, then-21-year-old writer-producer Keith Crouch, nephew of gospel singer Andraé Crouch, to work with Norwood on the bulk of the throwback, funk-soul production of the album.
+Recording of Brandy commenced in 1993.
+Williams initially consulted all-male R&B group Somethin' for the People and musician Damon Thomas to work on the album, with Somethin' for the People contributing "Sunny Day", "Give Me You", and "I Dedicate," the latter of which was later split into three interludes.
+Thomas co-wrote "I'm Yours" and produced "Love Is on My Side."
+A then 16-year-old Robin Thicke scored his first co-writing credit on the latter.
+While they produced the majority of Brandy, Williams brought in the then-21-year-old, relatively unknown writer-producer Keith Crouch, nephew of gospel singer Andraé Crouch, towards the end of the project to work with Norwood on the bulk of the throwback, funk-soul production of the album.
 In a 2012 interview with Vibe magazine, Norwood elaborated that her collaboration with Crouch "was very important for me as a young artist.
 At the time he was not trying to be like anyone else on radio.
 He was all about his own sound.
 [He] gave me real music.
 He didn’t give me teenybopper records.
 It was age appropriate, youthful records, but it was still real music.
 We had a great connection."
 Crouch would go on to work on 50 percent of Brandy, setting much of the tone of the album, with four from his five tracks becoming singles.
 While recording her vocals with him, Norwood was inspired by several singers, citing Whitney Houston and gospel group The Clark Sisters as major inspirations, particularly on "Movin' On."
 However, she struggled to identify with some of Crouch's material at first, especially on "Baby", whose lyrics made her afraid of not being old enough.
-While Crouch would provide the core sound of the album, Norwood also worked with all-male R&B group Somethin' for the People on several tracks, including "Sunny Day", "Give Me You", and "I Dedicate," the latter of which was later split into three interludes.
-Damon Thomas co-wrote "I'm Yours" and produced "Love Is on My Side."
-A then 16-year-old Robin Thicke scored his first co-writing credit on the latter.